YangCatalog/backend/recovery/README.md

 Recovery
 ========

-This package contains a python script to save or load all the modules
+This package contains a Python scripts to save or load all the modules.

 We need to specify an option to either save or load the modules.